 Through my experience I have found the most effective values to anchor oneself to are Respect, Responsibility and Toughness.

 Respect is how you think of things.
 It is the mind.
-Thinking of all things in a manner that gives them dignity with positive energy towards their right to exist is completely under a persons control.
+Thinking of all things in a manner which gives them dignity, with positive energy towards their right to exist is completely under a persons control.
 All things must be offered this type of thought, whether you agree with them or not.

 Responsibility is how you choose to act.
 It is the mind manifested in the physical world.
 It is body.
 It includes speech as well as action.
 Choosing to speak and act in a manner that is consistent with how you think of things, with positive energy and respect, is also completely under ones control.